jonandernovella/cloud-deploy-kubenow/README.md

     ./phenomenal.sh deploy aws

   when deployment is finished then you should be able to reach the services at:

-  when deployment is finished then you should be able to reach the services at:

     Galaxy         = http://galaxy.<your-prefix>.<yourdomain>